GenesisEducationKyiv/software-engineering-school-5-0-OleksandrBazhyn/docs/adr/0002-technology-stack.md

 ## Comparison with Alternatives

-1. **Backend Framework**:
+1. **Backend Framework & Language**:
-   - **Express.js** was chosen for its simplicity and flexibility.
+   - **Express.js + TypeScript** was chosen for its simplicity, flexibility, and the added benefits of static typing.
 Alternatives considered included **Koa.js** (more modern but with a smaller ecosystem) and **Fastify** (faster performance but less middleware support).
 Express.js has the largest community and the most extensive documentation, making it easier to maintain and extend.

 2. **Database**:
    - **PostgreSQL** was selected over **MySQL** (less advanced support for complex queries) and **MongoDB** (NoSQL, which does not fit the relational data needs of the project).
 PostgreSQL offers advanced features and strong reliability.